 Malware and unwanted software

-Google checks websites to see whether they host downloadable executables that negatively affect the user experience.
+Google checks websites to see whether they host software or downloadable executables that negatively affect the user experience.
 You can see a list of any suspected files hosted on your site in the Security Issues report.

 What is malware?

 Malware is any software or mobile application specifically designed to harm a computer, a mobile device, the software it's running, or its users.
 Malware exhibits malicious behavior that can include installing software without user consent and installing harmful software such as viruses.
 Webmasters sometimes don't realize that their downloadable files are considered malware, so these binaries might be hosted inadvertently.

 - See Protecting users from malicious downloads in our Google Online Security Blog for more on how Google helps protect users from malicious downloads.

 - See our Unwanted Software Policy for our criteria for safe software on the web.